Mussie: History

 The presence of a large, unusual creature in Muskrat Lake has been the subject of anecdotes since 1916.
 The creature's name was originally cited as Hapyxelor, alternately spelled Hapaxelor, but changed simply to Mussie, short for The Monster of Muskrat Lake, sometime later.
 Humphries, a man from Cobden, was a well-known proponent of Mussie's existence.
 Around the area, many people's knowledge of the creature come from his vehement, albeit inconsistent, tales of observing it once.

-Some residents claim that, independent of the truth of the Mussie legend, the legend's origins are older: supposedly, early settler Samuel de Champlain wrote of the creature's existence in the early seventeenth century.
+Some residents claim that, independent of the truth of the Mussie legend, the legend's origins are older: supposedly, French explorer and settler Samuel de Champlain wrote of the creature's existence in the early seventeenth century.
 However, no concrete evidence of such writings has been uncovered, even though Champlain did write of loud screams from sea monsters living in the Grand Banks of Newfoundland.

 Author Michael Bradley and friend Deanna Theilmann-Beann searched for Mussie in the Nepenthe, a boat with sonar technology.
 With their sonar, they found two creatures they hypothesized could be two marine mammals, three metres long.
 Bradley concluded that at least one creature compatible with Mussie's description lived in the lake, though he did not investigate the creatures further.
 Scientists have also surveyed the area and found nothing, though the definitive nonexistence of a Mussie-like creature is difficult to establish because some of the trenches in Muskrat Lake extend to over 60 metres.

 In culture

 Mussie has become a cultural mascot of the area, appearing on signs welcoming visitors to Cobden and in front of the Home Hardware store in the village.
 It is not usually portrayed as fearsome; it is given seasonal accessories to mark holidays, like a Santa Claus hat for Christmas.
 The creature's economic value through the tourism industry has caused it to be described as "recession-fighting" in local folk songs.

 Every year, visitors in the Muskrat Lake area search for Mussie in the lake.
 So far, none have yet captured conclusive evidence of its existence.
 In the 1990s, a tourism marketing campaign for the area offered CAN$1 million to anyone who could capture a live specimen, but no one did.
-Mussie is referenced in travel pamphlets for the Whitewater Region area; one suggests that it can be caught by a fishing rod.
+Mussie is referenced in travel pamphlets for the Whitewater Region area; one such pamphlet suggests that it can be caught by a fishing rod.